 On March 20, 2008, we entered into a new unsecured \$124.0 million term credit facility and borrowed all \$124.0 million in order to fund a portion of the purchase price of the acquisition of the East Coast Asphalt Operations.
-Our obligations under the new term credit facility are guaranteed by NuStar Energy and KPOP.
-The terms of the new term credit facility, as amended on March 26, 2008, are substantially similar to the terms of our five-year revolving credit facility, with the exception that:
+On April 2, 2008, we will repay all of the \$124 million outstanding under the new term credit facility with a portion of the proceeds from our common unit offering.
+Our obligations under the term credit facility are guaranteed by NuStar Energy and KPOP.
+The terms of the term credit facility are substantially similar to the terms of our five-year revolving credit facility, with the exception that:

-- the new term credit facility is subject to mandatory prepayment upon the issuance by us of any equity securities (excluding the common units we are selling in this offering), hybrid equity securities, convertible securities or indebtedness, - the interest rate margin for Eurodollar and base rate loans contained in the term credit facility is greater than that contained in our new five-year revolving credit facility, - · we must pay a 0.050% fee on the principal amount of any loans outstanding under the term credit facility on April 1, 2008, and - the term credit facility contains a cross- default provision to our new five-year revolving credit facility.
+- the new term credit facility is subject to mandatory prepayment upon the issuance by us of any equity interests, hybrid equity securities, convertible securities or indebtedness, - the interest rate margin for Eurodollar and base rate loans contained in the term credit facility is greater than that contained in our five-year revolving credit facility, - · we must pay a 0.050% fee on the principal amount of any loans outstanding under the term credit facility on April 1, 2008, and - the term credit facility contains a cross-default provision to our five-year revolving credit facility.